TheLZY/TheLZY/README.md

 ### Hi there 👋

-For now I'm focused on MSc in bioinformatics (CS), UCPH.
+I'm a student working on MSc in bioinformatics (CS), UCPH.

 For languages I'm using Python mostly.